The Asset Tracing and Recovery Review: Monaco

 An action on the merits will then either be an action to recognise the foreign judgment or arbitral award, or it will be an action de novo on the merits.
 Under the new Code of Private International Law, Monaco now recognises international lis pendens, although suspension of a Monaco action in the face of the existence of a prior pending action between the same parties in a foreign jurisdiction is discretionary upon the judges, and will not preclude the filing of a civil action on the merits on the same issues in Monaco.

-An ex parte request can be acted on very quickly (within days) and may result in an order to authorise seizure of specific assets.
+An ex parte request can be acted on very quickly (10 days to two weeks) and may result in an order to authorise seizure of specific assets.
 The request must specify the assets to be frozen and the amount: it cannot be a general request freezing all assets.
 If an asset is real property, the plaintiff must request authorisation to register a judicial mortgage for a specific sum on a described asset.
 If the assets are personal property (paintings, for example) their location must be specifically described, but the items need not be specifically listed, although it is helpful to do so.
-If the assets are bank accounts, then the name of one or more banks must be listed.
+If the assets are bank accounts, then the name of one or more banks must be listed but the account numbers need not be included in the request.
 No justification need be given as to why it is thought that assets are held by a bank.
 The authorisation will then specify that all sums due by the listed banks to the debtor are frozen up to a specified sum.

 Once a freezing order is granted, a bailiff will serve it on the banks named, and on the debtor, together with the notification of the first hearing to validate the seizure.